eitanf/bithello/README.md

 ## Building the code

-Try the following instructions in a terminal (tested on Limux and MacOS):
+Try the following instructions in a terminal (tested on Linux and MacOS, with g++-10 and above or clang++-11 and above):

 ```
 git clone https://github.com/eitanf/bithello